gravyboat/demo-app-2/README.rst

 At this point the Flask app should be up and running and available at http://192.168.44.2:8080.
-If you have not brought up `demo-app-1 <https://github.com/gravyboat/demo-app-1>`_ then Nginx requests to http://192.168.44.3 will not work and redirect to the Flask app.
+If you have not brought up `demo-app-1 <https://github.com/gravyboat/demo-app-1>`_ then Nginx requests to http://192.168.44.3 will not redirect to the Flask app.

 Available states
 ================